-I’m a computer software researcher, working as Internet Standards Manager for Huawei Technologies.
+Barry I’m a computer software researcher, working as Director of Internet Standards for Futurewei Technologies.

-I spend most of my time on e-mail and antispam technology and Internet security, and on standards development in those areas.
+I spend most of my time on e-mail and antispam technology, Internet of Things technology, and Internet security, and on standards development in those areas.
 I also try to keep a finger or two in context services technology, aiming to better connect users to important (non-spam) messages while avoiding inundation by unimportant or annoying ones.
 For more detail, see the sections below.

-I am on the editorial board for IEEE Internet Computing magazine, and I edit the Standards department of the magazine.
+I am on the editorial board for IEEE Internet Computing magazine, and I am currently an Associate Editor in Chief.

 I retired from IBM in 2009 as a Senior Technical Staff Member at IBM’s Thomas J. Watson Research center.

 During my last few years in IBM Research, we developed more effective antispam techniques, some of which have made their way into IBM’s Lotus software products, and some into the product line from IBM Internet Security Systems.
-US patent 7,475,118 covers some of this work.
+US patents 7,475,118 and 8,549,081 cover some of this work.

 In Context Services, closely connected to pervasive/ubiquitous computing work, we emphasized three areas: